 GOLD VS ALL ASSETS

-- GOLD: £100k invested in gold in 2006 grew to £286k a decade later, far outperforming inflation and all other assets
+- GOLD: £10k invested in gold in 2006 grew to £77k two decades later, far outperforming inflation and all other assets

-- SAVINGS: Savings see a very small rise due to interest, but represent a fall in absolute value
+- SAVINGS: Savings increased to £12,400, a small rise but below inflation so a fall in absolute value.

 When demonstrated like this gold’s power as an investment medium is clear.
 And with global uncertainty continuing on its current trend, the outlook for gold continues to be very strong.